m-low-rev/learncpp-exercises/notes.md

 **I’m feeling a bit apathetic and tired today; I only got through one lesson on learncpp.com.** 🔨
 ### Wish me luck!

+# 10 august 2026  the beginning of the journey
+I feel relieved, even though this day wasn't productive.